-Conversion rate optimization has the potential to significantly improve the revenues you get from visitors to your website.
-Companies such as Spotify, Netflix, Google, and Booking.com to name but a few have mastered this process and conduct literally hundreds, if not thousands of tests a year to further improve the performance of their digital experience.
-Yet many other companies struggle to get traction in testing and fail to achieve significant and uplifts in their key conversion rates.
+Conversion rate optimization (CRO) has the potential to significantly improve revenues from your digital marketing and increase business growth.
+Companies such as Spotify, Netflix, Google, and Booking.com have mastered this process.
+They conduct literally thousands of experiments a year to improve the performance of their digital experience.
+Yet many other companies struggle to grow their business using CRO and fail to achieve significant uplifts in A/B and multivariate tests.

 There are certainly common mistakes companies make with conversion marketing, but what are the secrets of success that the likes of Amazon and other organisations embed into their optimization programs?
 Below I have summarised some of the key strategies that these companies employ.